About Life Insurance With LTC

 If you never use your Life/LTC policy for long term care, or use part of it, then whatever is left becomes a tax-free death benefit for your estate.

-The Life/LTC policy will pay for home care, assisted living and skilled nursing (nursing home).
+The Life/LTC policy will pay for home care, assisted living, memory care and skilled nursing (nursing home).
 Insurance can help you stay at home longer becuase you will have more money for care.

 Policies that offer a joint plan are shared benefits and either or both spouses can use the benefits.